feonufry/gulp-json-to-tsd/README.md

 ##### namespace

-Type: `string|undefined`<br>
+Type: `string | undefined`<br>
 Default: `undefined`

-If specified, all interface declarations will be put into namespace with a given name.
+All interface declarations will be put into namespace with a given name.

 ##### identStyle